genevievebelle/angular-learning/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
+Angualar seed has preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```